orbitalchicken/Roadmap/Postponed.md

         menu: keywords (for searching) aren't l10n'd
         menu: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet...
         menu: When creating a new menu item the icon does not appear.
 It is ok in the menu editor.
+        menu: recent icon is different than in nemo sidebar
         sound: align close/raise buttons to the right
         show-desktop: add the ability to DND to desktop by hovering with a file on the applet.

+    screensaver:
+        If the display for the time gets disabled, also the absence message does not get shown.
+I think, both should be independent from each other.

     other:
         screenshot filenames aren't handy (Screenshot from 2014-02-17 14:46:32.png)